The FDA is recalling some potatoes, lemons, limes and oranges due to potential listeria contamination

-(CNN)First it was onions and now, it's lemons, limes, oranges and potatoes.
+(CNN)First it was onions and now, it's lemons, limes, oranges and red potatoes.

 The FDA has announced a voluntary recall by Freshouse II LLC due to a potential listeria contamination.